alcinocunha/hyperltl-bmc/README.md

 HyperLoop is implemented in Python and translates the model and the HyperLTL property into a set of constraints using quantifiers that are solved using the Z3 SMT solver.
 Unlike other existing bounded model checkers for HyperLTL (namely [HyperRUSTY](https://github.com/HyperQB/HyperRUSTY/)), HyperLoop fully supports loop conditions so the results are complete for the given trace length.

-The model should be defined in the [SMV language](https://nusmv.fbk.eu) and the HyperLTL property shpuld be specified in a new `HLTLSPEC` section of the SMV file.
-For the moment HyperLoop only support declarative models defined using the `INIT`, `TRANS`, and `INVAR` sections.
+The model should be defined in the [SMV language](https://nusmv.fbk.eu) and the HyperLTL property should be specified in a new `HLTLSPEC` section of the SMV file.
+For the moment, HyperLoop only support declarative models defined using the `INIT`, `TRANS`, and `INVAR` sections.
+For most examples, this actually results in more concise models than using explicit models defined with the `ASSIGN` section.

 ## Usage